francescocy/Simple-ESP32-IOT-Thermostat/README.md

 Included libraries: WiFi.h; AsyncTCP.h; ESPAsyncWebServer.h; Wire.h; OneWire.h; DallasTemperature.h; AsyncElegantOTA.h; Arduino_GFX_Library.h

 HOW TO USE:
-You have two possible choices:
-1-[NOT RECOMMENDED!]
-Download the .bin file in the Arduino Code folder and upload to a NodeMCU-32s or clone board, buy identical hardware and wire it up exactly the same as mine (pinout can be seen in the .ino file, I'll try to add a schematic later).
-2-[RECCOMENDED] Open the .ino file with Arduino IDE or Atom, edit it to suit your controller, LCD type/size, pinout etc...
+Open the .ino file with Arduino IDE or Atom, edit it to suit your WiFi settings, Board, LCD type/size, pinout etc...
 Compile it and upload it!
+I hope I'll have time to upload a more extensive guide soon.